TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ## War

 _This page is a work in progress.
-What is currently written may not be the final design._
+What is currently written may not be the final design of the war system._

 ### Sieging